In this lesson we'll cover the last agent arm we haven't touched on yet:

 hc ~(. +> bowl)

-is also used frequently besides hc
+The name do is also used frequently besides hc.

 A helper core is a separate core composed into the subject of the agent core,